correalramos24/MyNotes/Readme.md

 ## Capabilities (so far)
-* Store notes, with plain text
+* Store notes, with plain text and from a file

 ## TODO - ROADMAP
 * Bitacora support (included video)
-* Add git-repo based client-server
+* Add git-repo for persistance
 * Add support for tasks and subtasks
 * Add support for calendar
 * Add Telegram bot service